proven-network/proven-node/README.md

 - [postgres](https://www.postgresql.org/): Postgres server for storing gateway data.

 ## Crates

 - [applications](crates/applications): Manages database of all currently deployed applications.
 - [attestation](crates/attestation): Abstract interface for managing remote attestation and interacting with hardware-based security modules.
 - [attestation-dev](crates/attestation-dev): Noop implementation of attestation for local development.
 - [attestation-nsm](crates/attestation-nsm): Implementation of attestation using the Nitro Security Module.
+- [code-package](crates/code-package): Tools for creating and working with code packages runnable in the Proven runtime.
 - [core](crates/core): Core logic for the Proven node and the entrypoint for all user interactions.
 - [dnscrypt-proxy](crates/dnscrypt-proxy): Configures and runs a DNSCrypt proxy to ensure all DNS runs over tamper-proof HTTPS.
 - [enclave](crates/enclave): Main entrypoint for enclave images.
 Bootstraps all other components before handing off to core.